TEXT-S&P summary: Tata Power Co. Ltd.

 Outlook

-The negative outlook reflects our view that Tata Power’s cash flows may not improve in line with our expectations.
-This is on account of weaker operating conditions for the coal business and potential negative developments on the Mundra covenant issue.
+The negative outlook reflects our view that Tata Power’s cash flows and financial risk profile could weaken.
 However, we believe that the company is unlikely to engage in large new capital spending or debt-financed acquisitions involving significant cash outlays over the next 12-18 months.

-We could lower the rating if any of the following factors constrain an improvement in Tata Power’s ratio of FFO to adjusted debt to 10% or more on a sustained basis:
+We could lower the rating if Tata Power is unable to secure a waiver from its lenders following its covenant breach.
+We could also lower the rating if increased spending resulting from the Mundra project or another cause were to substantially weaken Tata Power’s financial risk profile.
+A ratio of FFO to adjusted debt of less than 10% on a lasting basis would indicate such deterioration.

--- Cash flow contribution from Tata Power’s coal investments in Indonesia are weaker than we expect.
-A 15%-20% drop in our expected EBITDA per ton contribution to Tata Power (by way of dividend from coal companies) for fiscal 2014 due to lower sales, lower realization, or higher production costs would characterize such a scenario.

--- Cash flows from the Maithon project do not improve.
-This could occur if the project fails to maintain its progress on the railway corridor, which delays full operations at the project.
-We expect all units of the project to be fully operational by the end of 2013.

--- The waiver process on the Mundra project loan covenant is delayed or the mechanism for inclusion of cash flows from the coal companies toward the Mundra project is not established, which causes acceleration of payments on a portion of the loans to the Mundra project.

-We could revise the outlook to stable if: (1) Tata Power secures a waiver from its lenders; (2) construction at the Mundra project continues as planned and within budget; (3) we expect the company to face no material deterioration in its business; and (4) Tata Power maintains its financial risk profile, such that ratio of FFO to adjusted debt remains at 10%-12% on a lasting basis.
+We could revise the outlook to stable if Tata Power secures a waiver from its lenders and construction at the Mundra project continues as planned and within budget.
+We could also revise the outlook to stable if the company faces no material business deterioration and maintains its financial risk profile, such that FFO to adjusted debt remains at 10%-12% on a lasting basis.